leowingss/timeclock-api/README.md

 Before running the application, ensure you have the following installed:
 - ✅ Java 17 or higher
 - ✅ Maven
-- ✅ Git (optional, for cloning the repository)
+- ✅ Git (Optional, for cloning the repository)
 - ✅ Docker (If running the application in a container)
 ----
 ## 🚀 Running the Application